CNES/aviso-fes/README.md

 and CLS Ocean and Climate Division; the project was funded by CNES.
 It is distributed by AVISO, with support from CNES (http://www.aviso.altimetry.fr/)*

+The PERTH engine is a C++ port of the original Fortran [PERTH5 library](https://codeberg.org/rray/perth5) by Richard Ray (NASA GSFC).
+The integration into pyfes was developed under CNES funding to support tidal correction for SWOT (Surface Water and Ocean Topography) altimetry products.

 ## References

 * Lyard, F., Carrere, L., Fouchet, E., Cancet, M., Greenberg, D., Dibarboure,